IndustryEssentials/ymir/docs/en-us/README.md

 step 3 Data Annotation

-The result after mining usually does not have the label of the target category that the user wants to train, which requires manual labeling of the mining result, click the [Data Label] button in the iterative process to enter the labeling page, the data to be labeled is the mining result in the previous step, other operations refer to [[#Data Label]], this step can be skipped.
+The result after mining usually does not have the label of the target category that the user wants to train, which requires manual labeling of the mining result, click the [Data Label] button in the iterative process to enter the labeling page, the data to be labeled is the mining result in the previous step, other operations refer to [Data Label](en-us/README.md#data-label), this step can be skipped.

 step 4 Update the training set